A Brucie-Bonus Two Day Post

-So, technically speaking, this post covers two days rather than one, but seeing as the majority of both days was spent sitting in the car on various motorways, it seems a bit pointless doing two separate posts.
+So, technically speaking, this post covers two days rather than one.
+But the majority of both days was spent sitting in the car on various motorways.
+It seems a bit pointless doing two separate posts.
 So this was what we did on Thursday and Friday.
 In that order.
+Bored?
+Oh!

 Thursday began with Kas going out for a run (that’s kind of like saying the day began with it getting light, or with the clock passing midnight, but whatever – it began with Kas going for a run).
 She was back in time for us to pack up the car and get moving not long after 10am.
 We were heading for the Channel Tunnel, as we have done on many previous holidays, and in ritual fashion, here’s the photo of the QE2 Bridge that is traditional in my first-day-of-the-holiday posts.
 Also part of the ritual now is stopping at the garage at the south east corner of Milton Keynes on the way down to the motorway to buy coffee.